sumantapakira/big-query-google-trends/readme.md

 except Exception as e:
     print(f"Error in DMA analysis: {e}")
 ```

-Establish a production-ready monitoring and dashboard infrastructure that ensures the forecasting system remains operational, reliable, and maintainable over time.

 Purpose: This code transitions the analysis from experimental to production-grade by creating robust monitoring systems, fail-safe mechanisms, and business-friendly dashboards that provide ongoing visibility into system health and performance.